cirnum/loadtester/README.md

 ## To configure Server with docker

-1. `docker run -it -p 3005:3005 manojown1/loadtester:latest` (outer port can be change according to the need.)
+1. `docker run -it -p 3005:3005 --platform linux/amd64 manojown1/loadtester:latest` (outer port can be change according to the need.)